-- Not discriminate or harass any other pupil or staff member. - Actively encourage equality and diversity in the school by contributing their cultural experiences and values. - Report any incidences of bullying or harassment, whether to themselves or to others, to their class teacher, a member of SLT or to another member of staff. - Abide by all the school's equality and diversity policies, procedures and codes.
+- Not discriminate or harass any other pupil or staff member. - Actively encourage equality and diversity in the school by contributing their cultural experiences and values. - Report any incidences of bullying or harassment, whether to themselves or to others, to the head of year or to another member of staff. - Abide by all the school's equality and diversity policies, procedures and codes.